MedMNIST/MedMNIST/README.md

         year={2021}
     }

-Please also cite the corresponding paper of source data if you use any subset of MedMNIST as per the description in the [project page](https://medmnist.github.io/).
+Please also cite the corresponding paper of source data if you use any subset of MedMNIST as per the [project page](https://medmnist.github.io/).

 # LICENSE

 The code is under Apache-2.0 License.

 The datasets are under Creative Commons (CC) Licenses in general.
-Each subset uses the same license as that of the source dataset, please refer to the [project page](https://medmnist.github.io/) for details.
+Each subset keeps the same [license](https://medmnist.github.io/) as that of the source dataset.